 The cathedral itself is magnificent.
 With four grand organs, a Baroque high altar, a painting by Peter Paul Rubens, and a pulpit made with marble and gilded wood, the cathedral offers lots to see.
 But the real reason people flock to St. Bavo’s is the Ghent Altarpiece (which you’re not allowed to photograph).

-Officially titled The Adoration of the Mystic Lamb, the Ghent Altarpiece is considered the first Renaissance masterpiece and one of the best artworks in Belgium.
+Officially titled The Adoration of the Mystic Lamb, the Ghent Altarpiece is considered the first Renaissance masterpiece.
 The 20-paneled work was completed in 1432 by the Van Eyck brothers and is one of the earliest-known oil paintings.

 The painting has been stolen, traded, and nearly destroyed by the likes of Austrian Emperor Joseph II, Napoleon, and Hitler.
 Given its age and its troubled history, it’s a miracle that the painting survives at all.
 Recent restoration work has cleaned the painting and removed earlier “fixes.”
 The colors now are spectacular—it looks like it was painted last week rather than 600 years ago.

-Seeing the altarpiece requires a ticket, which comes with a detailed audio guide (St. Bavo’s is otherwise free to enter).
-Every day from 12:00-1:00pm, the panels are folded inward, displaying the work on the outside.
+Seeing the altarpiece requires a ticket, which comes with an augmented reality option (St. Bavo’s is otherwise free to enter).
 Lines can be long for this popular site, so if it’s on your list of places to visit in Ghent, going early or late in the day is usually better for avoiding crowds.

-Don’t miss out on seeing Ghent from the water.
-There are several options, but the one we took leaves from just in front of the Ghent Marriott.
+Don’t miss out on seeing the city from the water.
+There are several options, but the one we took leaves from just in front of the Marriott.

 In several different languages, the captain provides a guided tour and a deeper look at the history of Ghent and its beautiful buildings.
 A canal cruise is the perfect opportunity to rest your feet and learn a little bit at the same time.